 CARDIN, MIKULSKI ANNOUNCE FEDERAL FUNDING FOR EASTERN SHORE FIREFIGHTERS

-WASHINGTON, D.C. - Senators Benjamin L. Cardin and Barbara A. Mikulski (both D-Md.) today announced two Eastern Shore fire departments have been awarded a total of $87,189 in federal funding through the U.S. Department of Homeland Security's Assistance to Firefighters Grant Program (AFGP).
+Senators Benjamin L. Cardin and Barbara A. Mikulski (both D-MD) today announced that three Eastern Shore fire departments have been awarded a total of $162,171 in federal funding through the U.S. Department of Homeland Security's Assistance to Firefighters Grant Program (AFGP).
 Senator Mikulski is on the Homeland Security Appropriations Subcommittee that funds the AFGP and fights each year to increase its federal funding.
-Senator Cardin is on the Budget Committee.

 Next Article Previous Article